 The following stages are used for childhood Hodgkin lymphoma:

 Stage I childhood Hodgkin lymphoma.
-Cancer is found in one or more lymph nodes in one lymph node group.
-In stage IE (not shown), cancer is found outside the lymph nodes in one organ or area.
+Cancer is found in one or more lymph nodes in a group of lymph nodes or, in rare cases, cancer is found in the Waldeyer's ring, thymus, or spleen.
+In stage IE (not shown), cancer has spread to one area outside the lymph system.

 Stage I is divided into stage I and stage IE.